yanran-tang/yanran-tang.github.io/_pages/about.md

 School of Information Technology and Electrical Engineering,
 <a href="https://www.uq.edu.com" target="_blank"> The University of Queensland (UQ)</a>.
 He received his PhD degree in computer science at UQ in 2022, working with <a href="http://staff.itee.uq.edu.au/huang/" target="_blank">
-Dr Helen Huang</a> and <a href="https://sites.google.com/view/hongzhi-yin/home" target="_blank"> Dr
+Dr Helen Huang</a>, <a href="https://sites.google.com/view/hongzhi-yin/home" target="_blank"> Dr
 Hongzhi Yin</a>, and <a href="https://researchers.uq.edu.au/researcher/569" target="_blank">
 Dr Zhiguo Yuan</a>.
-He was granted the bachelor's degree in Electrical Engineering at <a href="http://www.sa.buaa.edu.cn/" target="_blank">the School of Astronautics</a>,
+He received his bachelor's degree at
 <a href="http://www.buaa.edu.cn" target="_blank">
 Beihang University (BUAA)</a> in 2018.